 One of the most significant transitions in life occurs when you retire from work.
-No longer will you be able to rely on a paycheck from an employer or an income stream from clients (if you are self-employed).
-Going forward, you’ll be required to generate cash flow from a variety of sources you’ve already established, then make sure that money can meet your needs for a period that could extend for decades.
+You'll no longer be able to rely on a paycheck or regular income stream.
+Going forward, you’ll be required to generate cash flow from a variety of sources you’ve already established, then make sure that money can meet your needs for what could be decades.

-Even before you retire, it’s important to establish a comprehensive retirement plan that identifies available sources of income and your projected living expenses in retirement.
-Here are four steps to take as you plan your income for retirement.
+Even before you retire, it’s important to establish a comprehensive plan that identifies available sources of income and your projected living expenses in retirement.
+These four steps can help you work toward a defined retirement income plan for spending and saving.

 Your living expenses may evolve over the course of retirement, but for starters, you want to try to spell out what your first year expenses will be.
 These can be separated into two categories – essential expenses and discretionary costs.

 Essential expenses are those that you want to be sure you have enough income to meet throughout your life, including:

 Discretionary expenses are funds used for purposes such as travel, entertainment, hobbies or other non-essential expenses that are designed to enhance your quality of life in retirement.